fscheck/FsCheck/FsCheck Release Notes.md

+### 2.7.1 - To be released
+ * Improve reflection based generator for union cases - now also detect if a union case is recursive via any number of other types.

 ### 2.7.0 - 15 January 2017
   * Switch FsCheck.NUnit to use NUnit 3.
 This solves a lot of issues with NUnit 2's wonky plugin model.
   FsCheck.NUnit.Addin is no longer needed, for example, and neither is the install.ps1 in the FsCheck.NUnit package.
 Also,